bobobo1618/docpad-plugin-sunny/Readme.md

 Generated files will be added to the cloud provider whenever Docpad runs the generate hook.

+## Extra

+The plugin actually checks each Docpad file for a piece of metadata named `headers`.
+If you put this field in, you can set up a list of HTTP headers that will be sent with the corresponding request.
+You can use it to force a mime type, set cache control etc.

 ## Known bugs

 None! :D